Short third-person version (this is what I copy-paste into boxes asking for a "speaker bio"):

 I love research on learning, whether I'm whirling about Making Things Happen in open communities or writing about "action research on cognitive apprenticeships within distributed communities of practice" for academic audiences.
 My research looks at practitioners of teaching and learning in both open communities and academic disciplines, and asks them to experiment with what they could learn from one another.
 I'm interested in hacking the universe by making subsets of it more hackable; transforming academic culture is a challenge I've chosen to tackle because of its great power to influence growth and access for changemakers of all sorts.

 I hold many nonstandard modifiers.
 My life is a testimony of seeming contradictions: deaf musician/dancer, female engineer, qualitative researcher in a STEM department, hacker who avoids writing code, poststructuralist Catholic, enthusiastic introvert.
 I was the first member of my Chinese-Filipino immigrant family to be born in America, develop hardware and software, and participate in internet communities.
-I grew up as a “disabled” kid with a full-time sign language interpreter, special ed classes, and a host of assistive devices (which I occasionally got in trouble for taking apart).
+I grew up as a "disabled" kid with an IEP, special ed provisions, and a host of assistive devices (which I occasionally got in trouble for taking apart).
 As I wrote once: I was made for bridging; it’s my gift.
 I need to reach across worlds to be all me, be all there.

 I see the world as full of wonder.
 I'm a geek at heart, no matter what I do: reproducing ethnic street food in my kitchen, playing music (anything from jazz cello quartets to madrigal recorder troupes to fingerstyle guitar to classical piano), pursuing my lifelong quest to be a polyglot (German, Mandarin, and ASL), collecting quirky technical textbooks, choreographing dances set in libraries and based on Calvin & Hobbes, drawing comic books about my research.
 When I wander through strange cities in the middle of the night or watch in awe as my flight lifts quietly into the clouds at the beginning of yet another adventure, I pray for the blessings I've already received so much of: an ever-widening sense of wonder, an increasingly boundless universe, and good companions to explore and transform it with.